 Fluoroquinolones, including moxifloxacin, have been associated with disabling and potentially persistent adverse reactions involving different body systems that have occurred together in the same patient.
-These include, but are not limited to, serious adverse reactions involving the nervous system (see Effects on CNS) and musculoskeletal system (see Effects on Tendons).
+These include, but are not limited to, serious adverse reactions involving the nervous system (see Psychiatric reactions) and musculoskeletal system (see Tendonitis and tendon rupture).